bryanmcnett/sdf_hardware/README.md

 For a given dimension N, a bilinear filter requires pow(2,N) taps, and a linear filter requires N+1 taps.
 In ten dimensions bilinear would require 1024 taps, and linear 11.
 So, any hardware that aims to sample a high dimensional function would be under great pressure to use linear filtering, rather than bilinear filtering.

-An N64 texture can be conceptualized as being made of tiny triangular cells, rather than the square cells of contemporary hardware texture.
+An N64 texture can be conceptualized as being made of triangular texels, rather than the square texels of contemporary hardware.

 ![N64 texture sample grid](https://www.theedkins.co.uk/jo/tess/triangle10.gif)

-In 3D such a texture would be made of rhombic dodecahedra, in a Face Centered Cubic lattice (see above image) rather than the Primitive Cubic lattice of contemporary hardware.
+In 3D such a texture would be made of rhombic dodecahedral texels rather than cubic texels, in a Face Centered Cubic lattice (see above image) rather than the Primitive Cubic lattice of contemporary hardware.

 ![Rhombic Dodecahedron Honeycomb](https://upload.wikimedia.org/wikipedia/commons/2/2e/Rhombic_dodecahedral_honeycomb_4-color.gif)